didip/didip.github.io/markdown/posts/1432264032306462173-tollbooth-http-rate-limiter-middleware-in-go.md

 * Limiting `POST` on `/login` and `/signup` helps to reduce spammer creating too many accounts.

+* Limiting `POST` on `/upload` endpoint allows you to control how much memory your application is spending on buffering+streaming blobs.

 * Limiting `GET` on some of your public API endpoints protects you from your customers accessing too much data in super short period of time.

 * Public API endpoints need DDoS protection anyway.
+This middleware won't help you if your link is saturated through other means of attack.

 * As mentioned above, limiting your private API endpoints protects you from your own services DoS attack.
 This accidental DoS can even come from your own Javascript.